 Customizable Solutions: Most managed hosts can support almost every niche, from educational blogs to eCommerce websites, and everything in between.
 The solution is adapted to your business needs, instead of the other way around.

-Paying a bit more for a quality host means not only extra security layers, 24/7 support, but malware scans.
-When it comes to a quality hosting solution for your WordPress website, in our experience, there’s nothing better in the marketplace than Pagely.
+Paying a little extra for a quality hosting provider will ensure additional security layers, 24/7 support, and regular malware scans.
+When it comes to quality in the managed WordPress hosting space, in our experience, there’s no better option in the marketplace than Pagely.